 Sexual harassment is one of the most common types of harassment in the workplace and costs employers millions of dollars each year in settlements, attorneys’ fees and court costs.
+This is just one of the many reasons why identifying examples of sexual harassment in the workplace and educating your team about how to prevent them is critical.

 If you’re a small or medium sized business owner, the cost of just one sexual harassment case could potentially sink your ship.
 In addition, harassment in the workplace can have a detrimental effect on your company culture and employee morale.